My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 Firmware Development (Level 1–11)

-The firmware course is organized into a step-by-step (Level) structure based on the Arduino IDE, gradually increasing in complexity.
+The firmware course is structured in Arduino IDE-based levels, gradually increasing in complexity.

 • Level 1–3: Basic GPIO and Interrupts